 When picking a graphics card, you have two choices: NVIDIA GTX 1060 or NVIDIA GeForce GTX 970.
-Both GPUs are capable of handling the latest games and other graphics-heavy applications with ease, but which one should you choose?
+Both GPUs can handle the latest games and other graphics-heavy applications with ease, but which one should you choose?
 This question can be answered in several different ways.

 However, we will focus on the performance and costs of these two cards to help you make your decision.
 The NVIDIA GeForce GTX 1060 has 6GB of GDDR5 memory and delivers up to 75% more performance than its predecessor, the NVIDIA GeForce GTX 960.

-A Detailed Comparison Between NVIDIA GeForce GTX 1060 6GB and NVIDIA GeForce GTX 970
+A Detailed Comparison Between NVIDIA GeForce GTX 1060 6gb vs GTX 970

-you’ll also have access to incredible technologies like GameStream*, G-SYNC*, and Ansel*.
-These technologies will help provide smooth gaming at high frame rates, allow gamers to capture in-game screenshots; make streaming easier than ever before; and much more!
+you’ll also have access to great technologies like GameStream*, G-SYNC*, and Ansel*.
+These technologies will help provide smooth gaming at high frame rates, allow gamers to capture in-game screenshots; make streaming more accessible than ever before; and much more!

 So there’s not much difference here.
 However, if the price isn’t as important to you, then that would make choosing the more affordable option easier.